How Interest Rates Are Determined

 How Interest Rates Affect You

 The most direct impact interest rates have is on your home mortgage.
 If interest rates are relatively high, your loan payments will be greater.
 If you are buying a home, this means you can afford a less expensive home.
-Even if you are not in the market, your home value will not rise and could even decline during times of high-interest rates.
+Even if you are not in the market, your home value likely will not rise and could even decline during times of high-interest rates.

 On the other hand, high-interest rates curb inflation.
 This means the price of other goods like food and gasoline will stay low, and your paycheck will go further.
 If you were smart enough to lock in a fixed-interest loan at a low rate, your income will stretch even more.

 If interest rates stay too high for too long, it causes a recession, which creates layoffs as businesses slow.
 If you are in a cyclical industry, or a vulnerable position, you could get laid off.